sonos/dinghy/README.md

 ## Sending sources files to the devices

-Some tests are relying on the presence of files at relative places to be able to proceed.
+Some tests are relying on the presence of files at relative paths to be able to proceed.
 But we can not always control where we will be executing from (we can not always do `cd someplace` before running the tests).